 - Citation of information and facts, known from school textbooks.

 - The story is "about anything", without logic and casual relationships.

 - Constant distractions literally to everything that comes into view.

 As a result, vacationers are bored and regret wasting money.
 So, such a guide won’t be recommended to friends and acquaintances.

 "What a silly question!", such a guide exclamation is a sure way to cause a strong rejection of the tourist.
 With this expression the guide, whishing or not, makes it clear that he or she is more intelligent and better educated than the client.

 3. Inability to tell exciting stories

-You can be deeply in the picture, have all the dates and facts in your hands, know the answers to any tricky question, and at the same time still receive not too rave reviews from travelers.
+You can be deeply in the picture, have all the dates and facts in your hands, know the answers to any tricky question, and at the same time still receive not rave reviews from travelers.
 The thing is that the guide is not just a lecturer reciting the material, but an actor making a performance.
-In virtue of his temperament he can be passionate or melancholic, impulsive or slow.
-If he or she puts feelings in the story, speaks with zest, with feeling, then he captivates the listener, gives him a thrilling experience.
+In virtue of his temperament, he can be passionate or melancholic, impulsive or slow.
+If he or she puts feelings in the story, and speaks with zest, with feeling, then he captivates the listener and gives him a thrilling experience.
 It is for this they go on a tour.

 4. Inattention to customer needs

 Personal tours are ordered by people ready to pay for making everything go according to their expectations.
 Perhaps they will be intrigued by one of the aspects of the topic, and they will ask you to expand on it.
 Or they will want to make a photo shoot in a corner they liked, so the activities schedule will be a little changed.